 Just use the format below:

-Your feed now only contains content published in this particular category …
+The RSS feed now only includes content posted for this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.